What is Database Security

 Database security is understood as any means aimed at protection of databases and data within from compromise.
 Database security is usually effected at 3 levels:

 - Software.
-Special software is used to make sure that users can’t gain access without permission and privileges or through viruses, hacking and similar malicious tools.
+Special software, like a properly configured firewall, is used to make sure that users can’t gain access without permission and privileges or through viruses, hacking and similar malicious tools.

 - Physical human control.
 People responsible for database security should constantly monitor database state and identify potential database weaknesses, vulnerabilities and data compromises.